gtxaspec/wz_flash-helper/docs/README.md

 ```
 I am not responsible for bricking someone's cameras.
 DO NOT DISCONNECT POWER when switch firmware operation is going on,
-this would hardbrick your camera(unless you know how to remove the flash chip and use SPI programmer).
+this would brick your camera(unless you know how to remove the flash chip and use SPI programmer).
-It is also possible to hardbrick the camera with your custom script or you inject dangerous commands to the config file.
+It is also possible to brick the camera if you currupt uboot partition with your custom script or you inject dangerous commands into the config file.
 ```